homorunner/mcpmark-notion/README.md

 ## Notion
 SOURCE_NOTION_API_KEY="your-source-notion-api-key"   # For Source Hub (templates)
-EVAL_NOTION_API_KEY="your-eval-notion-api-key"       # For Eval Hub (active evaluation) EVAL_PARENT_PAGE_TITLE="MCPBench Eval Hub"           # Must match the name of the empty page you created in Eval Hub PLAYWRIGHT_BROWSER="chromium" # default to chromium, you can also choose firefox PLAYWRIGHT_HEADLESS="True"
+EVAL_NOTION_API_KEY="your-eval-notion-api-key"       # For Eval Hub (active evaluation) EVAL_PARENT_PAGE_TITLE="MCPMark Eval Hub"           # Must match the name of the empty page you created in Eval Hub PLAYWRIGHT_BROWSER="chromium" # default to chromium, you can also choose firefox PLAYWRIGHT_HEADLESS="True"